rajatgupta1993/QueryEditor/README.md

 ## UI Screenshot
 ![UI ](https://imgur.com/9iV6YIA.png)

+##Overview

+Used React to build this assignment, have used vanilla css instead of any css framework.
+For SQL tables data I have used JSON provided in the assignment.
+Website is highly performant and re-rendering is minimised with apt usage of react hooks.

 ## Features

 📝 Have added predefined list of queries, user can select any query & fetch the data.

-📝 Storing all the recently run query (limited to 10) in LS.
+📝 Storing all the recently run query (limited to 10) in LS & showing them in the sidebar as history.

 📝 Tabs in query editor
   - User can add & delete tabs from the UI.